-Eager to see her fiancé (Nigel Havers, TV’s Downton Abbey) who works as a city magistrate in British India, Adela Quested (Judy Davis, Husbands and Wives) travels east with her future husband’s mother, Mrs. Moore (Peggy Ashcroft, The 39 Steps).
-But cultural differences turn the trip into a living nightmare.
+In the 1920s, a young woman, Adela Quested (Judy Davis, Husbands and Wives), travels to British India with her fiancé’s mother, Mrs. Moore (Dame Peggy Ashcroft, The 39 Steps), but cultural differences turn the trip into a living nightmare.

 Reaction & Thoughts: